How to Install LibreOffice on Debian (13, 12, 11)

 Flathub updates frequently.
 The version shown will be the current stable release at the time of installation.

-Method 3: Install LibreOffice via Manual DEB Package
+Method 3: Install LibreOffice on Debian via Manual DEB Package

 Visit the LibreOffice download page, select “Linux x64 (deb)” as your operating system, and note the current version number.
-Then, download the tarball using wget:
+Download the tarball using wget (install it first with sudo apt install wget if not already present):

 cd /tmp